OpenCCG/openccg/README.md

 If you're working with the latest source version from github, you'll need to download the external libraries from the latest release, as github discourages including binaries in their repos:

 * Download the latest release from sourceforge (https://sourceforge.net/projects/openccg/)
-* Unpack the archive and copy over the files from openccg/lib/.
+* Unpack the archive and copy over the files from openccg/lib/, as well as openccg/ccgbank/bin/ner/NERApp.jar
 * Build the latest source as described further below